A gunman killed 3 people -- including a 6-year-old boy -- and injured 11 others at a California food festival

-The rock band TinMan was playing its last song for a crowd of a couple hundred people at the Gilroy Garlic Festival on Sunday evening.
-The decades-old annual food celebration was wrapping up its final day.
+The rock band TinMan was playing its last song for a crowd of a couple hundred people at the annual Gilroy Garlic Festival on Sunday evening in Northern California.
 Nearby, families sat eating, kids were playing and vendors were looking to make their last sales.
+Then the gun fire started.

 Three people were killed and at least 11 others were injured, law enforcement officials said.
+A 6-year-old was among those killed, his family said.
 A shooter was also killed, Gilroy Police Chief Scot Smithee said.

+Gilroy is about 30 miles south of the city of San Jose.

+The chief credited a heavy police presence for saving more lives as chaos descended on the decades-old food festival.

 Victims whose conditions ranged from fair to serious were transported to area hospitals, hospital officials said.